-We presume that the IRS exercised its summary assessment authority in reliance on IRC § 6213(g)(2)(I), which includes in the definition of "mathematical or clerical error" "an omission of a correct TIN required under section 24(e) (relating to child tax credit) to be included on a return."
-Over 118,000 taxpayers were issued summary assessment notices, removing 102,146 dependents with respect to whom the ODC had been claimed because the dependents had invalid or missing TINs.
-(The 118,000 taxpayers include both primary and secondary taxpayers on married filing joint returns, and correspond to 70,248 tax returns.)
-IRS, Compliance Data Warehouse, Individual Master File Individual Returns Transaction File (IRTF) Form 1040 and Entity tables, TY 2019, returns posted by cycle 202134.
-If \$500 of ODC was claimed with respect to each dependent, then the total amount of disallowed ODC would be over \$51 million (i.e., 102,146 times \$500).
+We presume the IRS exercised its summary assessment authority in reliance on IRC § 6213(g)(2)(I), which includes in the definition of "mathematical or clerical error" "an omission of a correct TIN required under section 24(e) (relating to child tax credit) to be included on a return."
+Nearly 95,000 taxpayers were issued summary assessment notices, removing 93,734 dependents with respect to whom the ODC had been claimed because the dependents had invalid or missing TINs.
+(The nearly 95,000 taxpayers include both primary and secondary taxpayers on married filing joint returns and correspond to 63,580 tax returns.)
+IRS, Compliance Data Warehouse, Individual Returns Transaction File Form 1040 and Entity tables, TY 2020, returns posted by cycle 202234.
+If \$500 of ODC was claimed with respect to each dependent, then the total amount of disallowed ODC would be nearly \$47 million (i.e., 93,734 multiplied by \$500).

-a credit under section 24(h)(4)(A), not only a qualifying child described in section 24(h)(4)(C) [i.e., who is a "qualifying child" but lacks the SSN required by section 24(h)(7)]."
+In response to an inquiry from TAS, the IRS Office of Chief Counsel explained its legal rationale as follows: "[I]n order to avoid treating dependents for whom a taxpayer may claim a credit under section 24(h)(4)(A) [i.e., the ODC] inconsistently, section 24(e)(1) [which imposes a TIN requirement for claiming a "qualifying child" for a credit under section 24] should be interpreted as applying to all dependents for whom a taxpayer claims a credit under section 24(h)(4)(A), not only a qualifying child described in section 24(h)(4)(C) [i.e., a "qualifying child" who lacks the SSN required by section 24(h)(7)]."

-It is a basic canon of statutory construction that the plain language of a statute controls absent a clearly expressed legislative intent to the contrary.
-Here, there is no statutory requirement that a dependent have a TIN to be claimed for the ODC.
-The IRS Office of Chief Counsel (OCC) appears to have imposed the requirement on its own, likely to deter fraudulent claims.
+It is a basic canon of statutory construction that the plain language of a statute controls, absent a clearly expressed legislative intent to the contrary.8 Here, there is no statutory requirement that a dependent have a TIN to be claimed for the ODC.
+The IRS Office of Chief Counsel has imposed the requirement on its own, perhaps to deter fraudulent claims.

 The TCJA legislative history suggests Congress considered a TIN requirement and did not adopt it.
-The House version of the TCJA included a requirement that a dependent have a TIN for purposes of the ODC but the subsequent Senate version of the TCJA did not, and the enacted bill followed the Senate approach.
-It is possible that a drafting error was made, but if so, Congress - not the IRS - should fix it.
+The House version of the TCJA included a requirement that a dependent have a TIN for purposes of the ODC, but the subsequent Senate version of the TCJA did not.
+The enacted bill followed the Senate approach.
+It is possible that a drafting error was made, but if so, Congress - not the IRS - should correct it.
+10